Lettuce is a popular salad green for people. This leafy veggie comes in many varieties and provides a great source of hydration and nutrients.

 Guinea pigs can eat lettuce every day in reasonable amounts.
 One leaf per day is more than enough for your piggy.
 If your guinea pig is prone to diarrhea, feed it less frequently and in smaller amounts.

 It’s also crucial to feed a rotation of healthy vegetables so your guinea pig receives a good balance of nutrients.
-Select nutrient-rich foods like cilantro, oranges, and dandelion to feed alongside lettuce so your piggy is consuming plenty of vitamins and minerals in their diet.
+Select nutrient-rich foods like cilantro, mustard greens, oranges, and dandelion to feed alongside lettuce so your piggy is consuming plenty of vitamins and minerals in their diet.

 Do Guinea Pigs Like Lettuce?

 Lettuce also has a sweet and somewhat neutral flavor that many guinea pigs like.
-All of my pigs absolutely love romaine, green leaf, and butter lettuce and regard these as some of their top favorite foods (along with carrots, of course!)
+All of my pigs absolutely love romaine, green leaf, and butter lettuce and regard these as some of their top favorite foods (along with carrots and radicchio!)

 Can Guinea Pigs Eat Romaine Lettuce?

 Romaine lettuce (also known as cos lettuce) is one of the healthiest lettuce varieties you can feed your guinea pig.
-It is the highest in Vitamins C, A, and K compared to other commonly fed lettuce types.
 You can also feed little gem lettuce, which is a smaller variety of romaine.

 The biggest problem with romaine lettuce is its tendency to be recalled frequently due to E. coli contaminations.
 This is the biggest risk to this type of lettuce in particular.
 However, it is still widely consumed by people and animals alike worldwide.

 Guinea pigs can eat green leaf lettuce as well, and this type is the best runner-up to romaine in terms of nutrients and taste.